26 Selecting a sustainable horizontal discretization

 \[ \begin{align} \mathbf{u}^{(1)}\cdot\mathbf{u}^{(2)} = \sum_{e\in c}\frac{l_ed_e}{2A_c}u_e^{(1)}u_e^{(2)} + \frac{\Delta z_{k - 1/2}}{2\Delta z_k}w_u^{(1)}w_u^{(2)} + \frac{\Delta z_{k + 1/2}}{2\Delta z_k}w_l^{(1)}w_l^{(2)}\tag{26.66}\label{eq:inner_c-grid_3d_shallow} \end{align} \]

-as a discretization for the dot product ab in the shallow atmosphere.
-In the flat case, this results in the sum of the weighting factors
+as the discretization for the scalar product in the shallow atmosphere.
+In the planar case, the sum of the weighting factors is

 \[ \begin{align} \sum_{e\in c}\frac{l_ed_e}{2A_c} + \frac{\Delta z_{k - 1/2} + \Delta z_{k + 1/2}}{2\Delta z_k} = 3, \end{align} \]